$r$-cross $t$-intersecting families via necessary intersection points: Concluding remarks

 \section{Concluding remarks}

 Observe that the maxima in our results are attained for different~$i$ (and~$\ell$), depending on the measures and~$r$,~$t$, and~$n$.
-However, we remark the following. \begin{remark} For given~$t, n \in \mathds{N}$ and measures~$\mu_1=\ldots =\mu_r$ there is an~$r_0$ such that if~$r\geq r_0$, the maximum in Theorem~\ref{thm: main1}, Corollary~\ref{cor:uniform}, and Corollary~\ref{cor:nonuniform} is always attained for~$i=t$. \end{remark}
+However, we remark the following. \begin{remark} For given~$t, n, k \in \mathds{N}$ and a measure~$\mu$ there is an~$r_0$ such that if~$r\geq r_0$, the maximum in Theorem~\ref{thm: main1} and Theorem~\ref{thm: main2} is always attained for~$i=t$ if~$\mu=\mu_j$ (and~$k_j=k$) for all~$j\in[r]$. \end{remark}

-One can also ask for the maximum of the product of sizes or, more generally, measures of~$r$-cross~$t$-intersecting families, instead of the sum.
+One can also ask for the maximum of the product of sizes or, more generally, the product of measures of~$r$-cross~$t$-intersecting families, instead of the sum.
 More precisely, for given measures~$\mu_1,\ldots,\mu_r$ find the maximum possible value of for~$\mathcal{F}_1,\ldots ,\mathcal{F}_r$ being $r$-cross $t$-intersecting families.

-There are some partial results concerning this problem (\cite{FranklKupavskii, Borgcrosstintprod, Pyber,Tokushigercross}).
-In~\cite{Borgcrosstintprod} Borg solved this for~$r=2$ and measures with certain properties (which includes the product measure, the uniform measure, and the constant measure).
-It is well known that for~$a_1,\ldots,a_r\in\mathds{R}_{\geq 0}$ with~$\sum_{i\in[r]}a_i\leq a$ the product~$\Pi_{i\in[r]}a_i$ is maximised if~$a_i=\frac{a}{r}$ for all~$i\in[r]$.
-Therefore, (considering Remark~\ref{rem:larger}) given measures~$\mu_i=\mu$ with~$\mu$ being non-increasing on~$[k,\widehat{k}]$ for some~$k,\widehat{k}\in[n]$ with~$n> k+\widehat{k}-t$, there is an~$r_0$ such that for~$r\geq r_0$, Theorem~\ref{thm: main1} actually also yields that the maximum of~\eqref{prob:product} is~$(\mu(\blockfam{n}{t}))^r$.
-This particularly includes the uniform measure and the product measure, and solves a few instances of the Problems~12.10 and~12.11, and of the Conjectures~12.12 and~12.13 posed by Frankl and Tokushige in~\cite{FranklTokushige}.
+There are some partial results concerning this problem (\cite{FranklKupavskii2, Borgcrosstintprod, Pyber,Tokushigercross}).
+Frankl and Tokushige~\cite{FranklTokushigeproduct} determined the maximal product of the sizes of~$r$-cross~$1$-intersecting families.
+In~\cite{Borgcrosstintprod}, Borg determined the maximum of~\eqref{prob:product} for~$r=2$ and measures with certain properties (which include the product measure, the uniform measure, and the constant measure).
+It is well known that for~$a_1,\ldots,a_r\in\mathds{R}_{\geq 0}$ with~$\sum_{i\in[r]}a_i\leq a$ the product~$\prod_{i\in[r]}a_i$ is maximised if~$a_i=\frac{a}{r}$ for all~$i\in[r]$.
+Therefore, considering Remark~\ref{rem:larger}, given~$n$, measures~$\mu_i=\mu$ (and~$k_i=k$) with~$\mu$ (and~$k$ and~$n$) satisfying the conditions in Theorem~\ref{thm: main1} or Theorem~\ref{thm: main2}, there is an~$r_0$ such that for~$r\geq r_0$ these theorems actually also yield that the maximum of~\eqref{prob:product} is~$(\mu(\blockfam{n}{t}^{\leq k}))^r$.
+This particularly includes the product measure, the uniform measure, and the constant measure, and solves a few instances of the Problems~12.10 and~12.11, and of the Conjectures~12.12 and~12.13 posed by Frankl and Tokushige in~\cite{FranklTokushige}.

 \begin{bibdiv} \begin{biblist}

 \bib{productEKR}{article}{ author={Ahlswede, R.}, author={Katona, G. O. H.}, title={Contributions to the geometry of Hamming spaces}, journal={Discrete Math.}, volume={17}, date={1977}, number={1}, pages={1--22}, issn={0012-365X}, review={\MR{465883}}, doi={10.1016/0012-365X(77)90017-6}, }